Academany/fabzero/w1/doc.md

 > Exercise: Install pandoc

+When you convert to HTML, by default pandoc will export it unstyled, just like a plain HTML file written from scratch.
+But you can style your HTML using CSS by using the option `-c style.css`.
+Styling the resulting HTML is recommended not only because it looks nicer, but also because styling can make it easier and more pleasant to read.
+Which is an important feature for the documentation.
+Instead of writing your own `css` file from scratch, modify one of the many available `css` files for pandoc, or use [this one](http://git.fabcloud.io/francisco/beach-lab-htgaa-2015/blob/master/students/sanchez.francisco/base.css).
 Pandoc has several options.
 You can learn them by reading the manual, type `man pandoc`.
 The options we will use are:

 ```
--f markdown  #it tells pandoc the origin file format
 -o html       #it tells pandoc the destination file format
 -s            #creates a standalone document, not a fragment
--c style.css #path or URL to stylesheet
+-c style.css  #path or URL to a CSS stylesheet (optional)
 ```
-So exporting a markdown file to html is:
+So exporting a markdown file.md to file.html with a style.css stylesheet is:

-`pandoc -s -f markdown -t html -c style.css file.md file.html`
+`pandoc -s -t html -c style.css file.md -o file.html`

-When you export to HTML, by default pandoc will export it unstyled, just like a plain HTML file written from scratch.
-But you can style your HTML using CSS by using the option `-c style.css`.
-Styling the resulting HTML is recommended not only because it looks nicer, but also because styling can make it easier and more pleasant to read.
-Which is an important feature for the documentation.
-Instead of writing your own `css` file from scratch, modify one of the many available `css` files for pandoc, or use [this one](http://git.fabcloud.io/francisco/beach-lab-htgaa-2015/blob/master/students/sanchez.francisco/base.css).

-Some people will ask *why do we keep using command line tools like pandoc?
-It's so annoying having to type all of those commands*.
-Continue reading to find out why.
+> It's so annoying having to type all of those commands.
+Why do we keep using all these command line tools?

 ### Automating everything
 Automation is the **real power of comand line tools**.
-You want to automate ~~because you are at least as lazy as me, admit it~~ in order to avoid typing all these commands in terminal over and over and also in order to speed up the process of file conversion and uploading to the server.
+You want to automate in order to avoid typing all these commands in terminal over and over and also in order to speed up the process of file conversion and uploading to the server.

 All you need to do is to create a script, which is a plain text file names something like `auto.sh` (for _shell script_) where you will write a sequence of commands.
 Those will be the very same commands that you would type in the terminal one by one.